Canola Oil — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store canola oil in a cool, dark place, tightly sealed.
-It can be kept for up to a year.
-Refrigeration can extend its shelf life but may cause it to become cloudy; it will return to normal at room temperature.
+Store canola oil in a cool, dark location, ensuring it is tightly sealed.
+It can last for 1-2 years, but once opened, it's best to use it within 6-12 months.
+Refrigeration can prolong its shelf life, though it may become cloudy; it will return to clarity at room temperature.

 Health benefits